 Touting the honor of the world’s tallest wild canine, it’s the maned wolf.
 Maned wolves are more closely related to the forest fox and the bush dog than to actual wolves.
 These canids are gentle and hesitant to approach humans, for good reason.
 They have been hunted by farmers for the fear that they’ll eat their chickens.
-Read more about these ‘canines on stilts’.
+These cool critters are listed as Near Threatened by the IUCN.
+Their status is due to habitat destruction, hunting, trapping, invasive species, and disease.
 This article is on special request from my buddy Sam.

 First the Stats…